 Assessments by the Association are set by the Board of Directors on an annual basis and are payable monthly.
 Assessments are a legal obligation of the owners, and generally are regarded as secondary only to any first mortgage on the unit.
 Legal fees incurred in collection of assessments and late fees charged are included in the assessment receivable.
-The board has elected to establish a reserve for uncollectible assessments receivable from the owners in the amount of \$26,500 at December 31, 2016.
+Assessments are considered delinquent when they are 10 days past due.
+The Association's policy is to retain legal counsel and place liens on the properties of homeowners whose assessments are delinquent beyond 60 days.
+The board has elected to establish a reserve for uncollectible assessments receivable from the owners in the amount of \$8,500 at December 31, 2017.
 Assessments receivable are shown net of the allowance for uncollectible assessments on the face of the balance sheet.